Incorporating LLM Embeddings for Variation Across the Human Genome: Methods

 \subsection{Individual-Level Embeddings}

-As part of the pipeline for phenotypic studies using the UK Biobank cohort, we generate individual-level embeddings for individuals from the study by taking an average over the variant-level embeddings, weighted by each individual's genotype dosage (0, 1, or 2) based on the UK Biobank genotype reference alleles.
+As part of the pipeline for phenotypic studies using the UKB cohort, we generate individual-level embeddings for each individual from the study by taking an average over the variant-level embeddings, weighted by each individual's genotype dosage (originally 0, 1, or 2) based on the UKB genotype reference alleles.
+For a given embeddings matrix $\mathrm{E} \in \mathbb{R}^{p\times d}$, where $p$ is the number of genetic variants of interest and $d$ is the dimension of the LLM embeddings, and an individual genotype matrix $\mathrm{G}\in \mathbb{R}^{n\times p}$ where $n$ is the total number of individuals, then the final individual level embedding is simply a product of the two matrices $\mathrm{L} = \mathrm{G}\mathrm{E} \in \mathbb{R}^{n\times d}$.